ehrpg/rules/docs/vessels/equipment.md

 Having no security system does not automatically mean that the vehicle can be operated without any sort of clearance.
-Normal land vehicles (such as cars) can be considered having no special security system, and may still be short circuited.
+Normal land vehicles (such as cars) can be considered having no special security system, and may still still require keys to be operated.

 | Name                         | DC | Bonus | Cost (S) | Cost (M) | Cost (L/C)
 |------------------------------|----|-------|----------|----------|-----------